Two Capitals Exchange

 One Term at CFAU

 Students would initially be enrolled on the 90 ECTS version of the University of Kent degree, following the BSIS degree alongside standard master’s students and then will be transferred to the 120 ECTS version at the end of year 1.
-Of this, 90 ECTS would be achieved at BSIS and the remaining 30 ECTS will be achieved at CFAU in one taught term (semester) which you will follow after the end of your University of Kent degree.
+Of these credits, 90 ECTS would be achieved at BSIS and the remaining 30 ECTS will be achieved at CFAU in one taught term (semester) which you will follow after the end of your University of Kent degree.
 The term in Beijing runs from August – January.

 Dual Award (One year at CFAU)